 Ampersands in Company Names

 Although ampersands are thought of as informal, if the ampersand is officially part of a company name, it’s best to use the ampersand instead of writing out the word “and.”
-For example, you write “Tiffany & Co.,” “Proctor & Gamble,” and “AT&T” with ampersands.
+For example, you write “Tiffany & Co.,” “Procter & Gamble,” and “AT&T” with ampersands.